“Write the vision

 Habakkuk 2:3 (KJV)

 For as long as I can remember, I’ve always played my future out in my head.
 I would literally stare at the ceiling or some blank space on the wall and just picture myself running my own business, being so busy I had to hire an assistant, being a wife and driving my Range Rover to and from all types of meetings.
-I used to think I was day-dreaming, but now I realize I was just visualizing what I wanted as and when I became an adult.
+I used to think I was day-dreaming, but now I realize I was just visualizing what I wanted when I became an adult.

 I am an avid believer that we attract certain things in our lives and that whatever we visualize and see for ourselves, we become.
 Our minds influence physical matter.
 I know it sounds all cooky and crazy but think about it.
 How many quotes are there that tell you to have a positive attitude and your thoughts become things?
 What we think really does have an affect on our realities – good or bad.
 Even though our thoughts become things, it doesn’t just magically happen, we have to take action.